 Camara Africa Centre Team

-Technical Director ASCFarid Ali is the Technical Director for Camara Africa and is based in Mombasa, Kenya.
-He was amongst the first volunteers to join Camara in 2005.
-He is very experienced and has spent alot of time on the ground working for Camara.
-Farid Ali assisted in setting up the hubs in Kenya (Mombasa and Lamu), Rwanda, Lesotho, Uganda and Zambia and is responsible for bringing the level of all the Digital hubs in Africa to the same standard.
+Farid Ali is the Technical Director for Camara Africa Centre and is based in Mombasa, Kenya.
+He was amongst the first volunteers to join Camara Education in 2005.
+He is very experienced and has spent a lot of time on the ground working for Camara.
+Farid Ali assisted in setting up the education hubs in Kenya (Mombasa and Lamu), Rwanda, Lesotho, Uganda and Zambia and is responsible for bringing the level of all the education hubs in Africa to the same standard.

 Camara Ethiopia Country DirectorYared joined Camara’s Team in January 2015 and is Camara Ethiopia’s Country Director.
 Prior to joining Camara, Yared worked for Accenture Consulting for 5 years in the US before he packed his belongings moved to Ethiopia to work in the area of ICT in Education.
 Since then, Yared has worked as an ICT Consultant for Ministry of Education and has also served as an ICT Director of Dire Dawa University.
 Yared is passionate about transforming the delivery and quality of Education through ICT.
 He has a BSc in Informatics and is a Masters candidate in Management and Leadership.

 Camara Kenya CEOJoined Camara in March 2014.
 Holds a bachelors degree ( Bachelor of Arts).
 Has had the opportunity to work as a high school teacher, as an Early Childhood Development teacher trainer, managed an Early Childhood Project of the Aga Khan Foundation between 2007- 2012.
 Worked for Chemonics International- Kenya Transtion Initiative ( USAID funded ) between mid 2012 to Feb 2014.
 Happy to get the opportunity to work for Camara to enhance education and the use of ICT in Kenyan schools and the general community.